Deeksha2395/Bank-Loan-Report--Dashboard/Dashboard2-Overview.md

 **Objective:** This tree map will display loan metrics categorized by different home ownership statuses, allowing for a hierarchical view of how home ownership impacts loan applications and disbursements.

+"These diverse chart types will enhance our ability to visualize and communicate loan-related insights effectively, supporting data-driven decisions and strategic planning within our lending operations."